immcantation/alakazam/docs/topics/makeChangeoClone.md

 Additional annotation columns specified in the `text_fields`, `num_fields` or `seq_fields` arguments will be retained in the `data` slot of the return object, but are not required.
-If the input data.frame `data` already contains a column named `SEQUENCE`, which is not used as the `seq` argument, then that column will not be retained.
+If the input data.frame `data` already contains a column named `sequence`, which is not used as the `seq` argument, then that column will not be retained.

 The default columns are IMGT-gapped sequence columns, but this is not a requirement.